If you’re thinking about learning French, then I’d wager you’ve probably come across Duolingo’s French course.

 Another great thing about Duolingo is that the French course is 100% free.

-There is a premium subscription — Duolingo Plus — but this isn’t something you need in order to complete the course.
-The whole thing is completely free; Plus just adds a few features that make things a bit smoother.
+There is a premium subscription — Duolingo Plus/Super — but this isn’t something you need in order to complete the course.
+The whole thing is completely free; Plus/Super just adds a few features that make things a bit smoother.

 This is great if you’re just dabbling with French and aren’t ready to commit just yet.
 But also if you’re keen to get started with the language but don’t want to fork out on special software or tuition.